CrazyCat911/Space_Quiz_Webpage/README.md

 # Space Quiz (Webpage)
-This is a webpage about space that is a school project.
+This is a webpage about space that was originally a shcool project.
 Access it on *https://crazycat911.github.io/Space_Quiz_Webpage/*